marksouls/phoenix-project/README.md

 ## Firefox extension

 The optional extension sends images from Firefox directly to Phoenix.
 Open Phoenix's Firefox connection section, then follow the pairing instructions shown in the app.
+This is yet to be released in the official Mozilla add-ons store and is unsigned right now

 ## Future roadmap